Oklahoma HVAC Training Schools & Certification

 • Accreditation: PAHRA

-• Expected Time to Completion: HVAC installer (500 clock-hours); Residential HVAC technician (1,000 clock-hours)
+• Expected Time to Completion: HVAC installer (Nine months); Residential HVAC technician (Nine months)

 Meridian Technology Center

-Just like Eastern Oklahoma County Technology Center, the HVAC/R program at the Meridian Technology Center offers two specialization areas: Residential HVAC installer and residential HVAC technician.
+Just like Eastern Oklahoma County Technology Center, the HVAC/R program at the Meridian Technology Center offers two specialization areas: residential HVAC installer and residential HVAC technician.
 Students enrolling in either of these programs will learn about diagnosing, servicing, and repairing a wide range of HVAC/R equipment for residential settings.

-The HVAC installer program consists of 615 clock-hours and the HVAC technician program comprises 1,050 clock-hours.
+The HVAC installer program consists of 600 clock-hours and the HVAC technician program comprises 1,000 clock-hours.
 Some of the topics students will explore include electricity for HVAC/R, HVAC/R solid-state electronics, load calculations, refrigerant system components, air conditioning systems, refrigerants & lubricants, refrigerant retrofits, and HVAC/R codes, regulations, and standards.

 On successful completion of the program, graduates can take up roles such as HVAC service technician, sales executive HVAC/R, manufacturing technician, and entrepreneur.